rj-debug/TeleICU-Monitoring-System/README.md

 - Open VScode and in the open folder section select the downloaded github folder.
 - Enable Virtual Environment in VScode.
 - Install the libraries said in the Installation section.
-- Run the functions that you want.
+- Run the "TeleICU_main.ipynb" and run the function that you want.

 To test new videos: